Shabeg Singh: Dharam Yudh Morcha and Operation Blue Star

 At the later stages of the operation, Singh was killed in firing between the Akal Takht and Darshani Ḍeorhi.
 The amount of Indian casualties his defences incurred are debated, but considered to be higher than Indian Army officials initially expected before the operation.
 His body was later found and identified when the operation was over.
+The corpse of Shabeg Singh was photographed with Indian soldiers near it.
 Singh was cremated according to Sikh rites and with full military honours.
+Sikh narrative claims his family was not allowed to attend his cremation, such as his son Prabhpal Singh.
+A photograph of Shabeg Singh's corpse is in the collection of the Sikh Reference Library.